Terra -> Your backend

 Heartbeating

-This lets the server knows the connection is still active and waiting for data
+This lets the server know the connection is still active and waiting for data.

-To send a heartbeat, simply send the following payload in the broker:
+To send a heartbeat, send the following payload:

 Authenticating the Connection